nuxeo/FunkLoad/README.txt

   - green/red color mode
   - select or exclude tests cases using a regex
   - support normal pyUnit_ test
   - support doctest_ from a plain text file or embedded in python docstring

 * Turn a functional test into a load test: just by invoking the bench runner you can identify scalability and performance problems.
 If needed the bench can distributed over a group of worker machines.

-* Detailed bench reports in ReST or HTML (and PDF via ps2pdf)
+* Detailed bench reports in ReST, HTML, Org-mode_, PDF (using LaTeX/PDF Org-mode export) containing:
-  containing:

   - the bench configuration
-  - tests, pages, requests stats and charts.
+  - tests, pages, requests stats and charts
-  - the requets that took the most time.
+  - the requets that took the most time
-  - monitoring one or many servers cpu usage, load average, memory/swap usage and network traffic charts.
+  - monitoring one or many servers cpu usage, load average, memory/swap usage and network traffic charts
   - an http error summary list

 * Differential reports to compare 2 bench reports giving a quick overview of scalability and velocity changes.

+* Trend reports to view the performance evolution with multiple reports.

 * Easy test customization using a configuration file or command line options.

 * Easy test creation using embeded TCPWatch_ as proxy recorder, so you can use your web browser and produce a FunkLoad_ test automatically, including file upload or any ajax call.

 * Provides web assertion helpers to check expected results in responses.